DrJamesCoates/Mars_Rover_Tech_Challenge_Post_3_Month_Ruby_on_Rails_Internship_at_Platform_45/README.md

 ## Future refactoring
-### I consider the following as important refactoring considerations:
+### The following is what I would consider important in future refactoring:
       - Paginating rovers on the plateau show view
       - Refactoring the movement instruction implementation methods
       - User login and authentication system with sessions